-When an intention hasn’t been published or doesn’t work, you will get an “evasive” answer.
-You can check the following article: What is an evasive answer?
+When an intent is not registered loaded or does not work, it may respond with an "evasive" message.
+Check out the following article: What is an evasive answer?

-If you want to undo a word union, check the following article: How can I undo a word union?
+Important: It is recommended to unite words when they mean different things separately.
+If you want to undo a word union, see the following article: How can I undo a word union?

-- The ways to ask have to be different ways of saying the same thing and not synonyms that repeat the main intention.
-You can check the following article about this: Why is it important to create ways to ask?
+- Ways of asking should be distinct ways of saying the same thing, not synonyms that repeat the main intent.
+Check out the article on this subject: Why is it important to create Ways to Ask?

 Important: If your intent gives an incorrect match, check the intent in the test chat.
 This will give you accurate information about what the intent is and the specific way of asking that is matching the query.